-Valuations - The last valuation of freehold and leasehold properties was carried out as at 31 March 2021 and was undertaken by an independent valuer from Land and Property Services.
+Valuations - The last valuation of freehold and leasehold properties was carried out as at 31 March 2022 and was undertaken by an independent valuer from Land and Property Services.
 Please refer to Note 1 for further information on revaluation and depreciation policies.

-Revaluation - The revaluations carried out at 31 March 2021 resulted in the recognition of the following Operational Land and Building gains and losses:
+Revaluation - The revaluations carried out at 31 March 2022 resulted in the recognition of the following Operational Land and Building gains and losses:

-- Land: Overall increase in value of £249,000 of which £226,000 was taken to the Revaluation Reserve, £23,000 being reversals of impairment losses recognised in CIES in previous years. - Buildings: Overall increase in value of £253,778 of which £88,218 was taken to the Revaluation Reserve, revaluation decreases recognised in the CIES of £74,681 as impairment losses and £240,241 of reversals of previous years impairment losses recognised in CIES.
+- Land: Overall increase in value of £1,031,000 of which £1,026,000 was taken to the Revaluation Reserve, £5,000 being reversals of impairment losses recognised in CIES in previous years. - Buildings: Overall increase in value of £5,712,614 of which £5,305,048 was taken to the Revaluation Reserve, revaluation decreases recognised in the CIES of £94,780 as impairment losses and £502,346 of reversals of previous years impairment losses recognised in CIES.

 Valuations of Land and Buildings are carried out externally by Land and Property Services (LPS), in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).
-At the valuation date, LPS notes that property markets are mostly functioning again, with transaction volumes and other relevant evidence at or returning to levels where an adequate quantum of market evidence exists upon which to base opinions of value.
-Accordingly, LPS valuations are not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards, except for a number of assets identified, particularly in relation to office buildings, which in the opinion of LPS continue to be faced with an unprecedented set of circumstances caused by Covid-19 and an absence of relevant/sufficient market evidence on which LPS base judgement.
-However, LPS advised that their material uncertainty clause serves as a precaution and does not invalidate the valuation.
+At the valuation date, LPS notes that the pandemic and the measures taken to tackle Covid-19 continue to affect economies and real estate markets globally but note that as the valuation date property markets are mostly functioning again, with transaction volumes and other relevant evidence at, or returning to, levels where an adequate quantum of market evidence exists upon which to base opinions of value and is true to the of the relevant local property market sectors relating to each of the assets types identified and valued herein.
+Accordingly, LPS, for the avoidance of doubt, confirm that none of the valuation figures are subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.